 - certain foreign persons and companies that are acting while in U.S. territory.

-Notably, courts have interpreted “foreign officials” broadly.
+Courts have interpreted “foreign officials” under the FCPA broadly.
 For example, employees of State-owned or State-controlled entities are considered foreign officials under the FCPA.
 This may include a variety of company types, since the only requirement is that the entity is “controlled by the government of a foreign country that performs a function the controlling government treats as its own.”
 United States v.
 Esquenazi, 752 F.3d 912 (11th Cir.
 2014), cert. denied, 135 S. Ct.
 293 (2014).

 The FCPA also requires issuers to maintain adequate internal controls.
 These controls must provide reasonable assurance that transactions are executed and that assets are accessed and accounted for in accordance with management’s authorization.
 By maintaining these controls, companies are able to provide more-accurate books and records.
-Common violations of the FCPA internal-control provision include:
+Common violations of the FCPA internal-controls provision include: